hvqzao/liffy/README.md

 Liffy is a tool to exploit local file inclusion vulnerability using the built-in wrappers php://input, data://, and a process control extension called 'expect'.

+* Updates * Now comes with ability to use poisoned Apache access logs, and php://filter for code execution and arbitrary file reads

 Install
 =======